Important: please read this message before following the guidance

 - In some cases, general ventilation can be improved by opening doors etc. but HSE is not proposing to issue additional guidance on the subject.
-Those in control of premises retain a legal duty (see Regulation 6 covers ventilation) to ensure effective ventilation
+Those in control of premises retain a legal duty (see HSE Workplace health, safety and welfare Workplace (Health, Safety and Welfare) Regulations 1992: Regulation 6 covers ventilation) to ensure effective ventilation

 - For mechanical systems in individual rooms, where recirculation modes enable higher rates of supply of fresh air to be provided to a space, for example by the prevention of cold draughts, then these devices should be allowed to operate.

-- Fans would obviously recirculate the current air, so wouldn’t be advised.
+- Fans would obviously recirculate the current air, so would not be advised.

 - Checking whether you need to service or adjust ventilation systems, for example, so that they do not automatically reduce ventilation levels due to lower than normal occupancy levels.